agarwalRachitgla/first-assignment/README.md

 # first-assignment
-First assignment of ML wirh Generative AI.
+First assignment of ML with Generative AI.